meadams2/basicAnimationBlackbelt/README.md

 2. The down arrow will move the image down
 3. The right arrow will move the image right
 4. The left arrow will move the image left

+The blackbelt will use the same background image and character image as "Wednesday's Adventure"